conradkleinespel/rpassword/README.md

 We welcome contribution from everyone.
 Feel free to open an issue or a pull request at any time.

-Check out the [unassigned issues](https://github.com/conradkdotcom/rpassword/issues?q=is%3Aissue+is%3Aopen+label%3Aunassigned) to get started.
-If you have any questions, just let us know and we'll jump in to help.

 Here's a list of existing `rpassword` contributors: